The what, why and how of the global fixed income and municipal markets

 The evolving fixed income market environment Key 2023 themes

-- U.S. growth to weaken
+- Softer U.S. growth outlook

 - Fiscal policy support diminishing